Want to know the secrets of the rich?

 So if we’re going to get serious about saving money, destroying debt, and building wealth, we have to get serious about letting go of material possessions.

-Not forever, but for a season while we buckle down, get gazelle intense and start taking control of our money using the power of the budget.
+Not forever, but for a season while we buckle down, get fired up and start taking control of our money using the power of the budget.

 We have to start getting comfortable looking and acting differently than those around us.